SIGPLAN/SIGPLAN.github.io/Conferences/POPL.md

 -   current and past SIGPLAN Chairs,
 -   two members at large who sit for three years
--   one Industrial Relation chair who sits for three years
+-   one Industrial Relation Chair who sits for three years
 -   three most recent POPL General Chairs, and
 -   three most recent POPL Program Chairs.

+The General Chair of the next edition of POPL is invited to join the Steering Committee as soon as (s)he is chosen.